HcwXd/Interactive-Lab-Hub/Lab 5/README.md

 1. Are they aware of the uncertainties in the system?

+   They should not be aware of the uncertainties in the system if such system is implemented in the product like Zoom.
+People will expect this system work without error.

 1. How bad would they be impacted by a miss classification?

+   If there's a miss classification, user may be affected much if the consequence of the result is pretty significant.
+For example, if the user is using it for some graded question, then they may be impacted badly.
+Otherwise, they may not be affected much.

 1. How could change your interactive system to address this?
+   We can have the some soft of disclaimer such as buttons or other input in the system.
+In this way, we can always fallback to a simpler method of answering the question or ranking.

 1. Are there optimizations you can try to do on your sense-making algorithm.

+   An optimization has been done to address the issue of having human face in the system.
+For make it robust, we can have user report the error and put those image who gets error back to our model and train the model again.

 https://teachablemachine.withgoogle.com/models/SyN511r9t/